cyclr/docs/pages/v2/04-embedding/04-launch/04-deploy-launch.md

 ### Example request

-Replace `{yourCyclrInstance}` with your [API Domain](https://docs.cyclr.com/testing-cyclr-api) according to the location of your Cyclr console, or your own domain if your Cyclr instance is self-hosted.
+Replace `{CyclrAPIDomain}` with your [API Domain](https://docs.cyclr.com/testing-cyclr-api) according to the location of your Cyclr console, or your own domain if your Cyclr instance is self-hosted.

 ```
 curl -X POST